 - 1. Two-Man Assembly At least two people are required to properly assemble and install the antenna. - 2.
-Aerial Bending Although the aerial elements are constructed of rugged stainless steel, they can be bent by improper handling (which will reduce bearing accuracy).
+Aerial Bending Although the aerial top elements are constructed of rugged stainless steel, they can be bent by improper handling.
 Exercise particular care during assembly not to place stress on these aerial elements.
-Never lay down the antenna in such a fashion that its weight is supported by the aerials. - 3.
-Ferrite-Loaded Cable The cable attached to the main housing (see Figure 2) is loaded with large ferrite cylinders.
-Since these ferrites are somewhat brittle, exercise caution when handling this cable so as to prevent impact against hard surfaces or objects.
-Also, do not attempt to bend this cable too tightly. - 4.
-Main Housing Integrity The main housing is a pre-assembled weather-sealed unit.
+Never lay down the antenna in such a fashion that its weight is supported by the aerials.
+Bent aerials will reduce antenna bearing accuracy. - 3.
+Ferrite-Loaded Cable Set The cable attached to the main housing (see Figure 2) is loaded with large ferrite cylinders.
+Since these ferrites are somewhat brittle, exercise caution when handling this cable set so as to prevent impact against hard surfaces or objects.
+Also, do not attempt to bend this cable set too tightly. - 4.
+Main Housing Integrity The main housing is a pre-assembled weathersealed unit.
 This housing contains no user-serviceable parts and should never be opened.
 Disassembling the main housing without written factory authorization voids the warranty. - 5.
 Flange Mounting Bolts Four 3/8" diameter bolts are supplied to mount the chassis support flange to the main chassis.
-Do not insert these bolts into the main chassis without the flange and flat-washers (see item #6 below) if the flange and flat-washers are not installed, these bolts can protrude sufficiently far into the chassis to break the internal weather-seal gasket and damage circuit board components. ? add "Flange Mounting Washers - 6.
-Flange Mounting Washers The 3/8" dia. stainless-steel flat-washers (item #6 above) consist of 4 washer pairs with the washers in each pair glued together.
-This pairing together is necessary to provide the thickness required to prevent the flange mounting bolts from punching through the weather-seal gasket inside the chassis as discussed above.
-If any of these washers need to be replaced, the replacement should have a total thickness of approximately 0.155".
+Do not insert these bolts into the main chassis without the flange and flat-washers (see item #6 below) - if the flange and flat-washers are not installed, these bolts can protrude sufficiently far into the chassis to break the internal weather-seal gasket and damage circuit board components. - 6.
+Sleeve-Dipole Assembly When tilting the assembled DFA-1333B1 up or down, use the antenna chassis or upper mast portion as the push point.
+Do not apply pressure to the sleeve-dipole assembly as this may place excessive lateral stress on the sleeve-dipole connectors.

-B. STEP-BY-STEP ASSEMBLY INSTRUCTIONS
+Β. STEP-BY-STEP ASSEMBLY INSTRUCTIONS